lyeyixian/acfirst-ordering/README.md

 4. Start the development server: `npm run dev`

 ### Python Worker
+Python version: `3.12`

+Make sure you have python and pip installed and the following packages:
+- pywin32 (`pip install pypiwin32`)

 To get started with the Python service worker code, follow these steps: